 These are second only to Magnatiles in our home.
 Recommended for ages 3 and up, we received these blocks as a gift and they make a great addition to our Melissa & Doug unit block set and are more challenging.
 This set contains 200 blocks and it is amazing what kids create with these blocks.
 You can also use them to play your own version of Jenga, which is also fun!

 Yes!
 It’s true!
-There is a new Rush Hour.
-It’s called Safari Rush Hour and unlike traditional Rush Hour, the grid is larger and players can move their Safari Rover in all directions making for added challenge!
+There is a Safari Rush Hour.
+Unlike traditional Rush Hour, the grid is larger and players can move their Safari Rover in all directions making for an added challenge!

 Perfect travel-sized one-player games

 I love how easily so many of these single-player games travel!
 Here are a few of our favorite single-player games to pack on your next road trip: